Double funding and option incompatibility

 Compatible and incompatible options

-In order to claim an Agri-Environment Climate Scheme option it must be compatible with everything else that is declared or claimed for the same piece of land.
+In order to claim payment for an Agri-Environment Climate Scheme option it must be compatible with everything else that is declared or claimed for the same piece of land.
 This includes:

 - other options from the Agri-Environment Climate Scheme or the Forestry Grant Scheme